General Motors H platform (FWD): 1986-1999 Buick LeSabre

 The 1986 LeSabre was introduced on the new front wheel drive H platform, foregoing its previous rear-drive B platform.
-Rebadged variants included the Oldsmobile Delta 88 and the 1987 Pontiac Bonneville, which had immediately prior used the mid-size G platform.
+Platform-mates were the Oldsmobile Delta 88 and, debuting one model year later, the Pontiac Bonneville.
 The LeSabre used a reverse clamshell hood hinged at the front like the Buick Electra, introduced the year before.
 The all new flush aerodynamic styling combined with front drive ushered in a new era for the LeSabre.

 In 1986 model, the LeSabre featured the 3.0 liter (181 cubic-inch) V6 as standard, with most models from 1986 until 2005 using Buick's 3.8 liter (231 cubic-inch) V6 engine, developing 150 hp.
 Beginning in 1988 the engine was redeveloped to include a balance shaft, with 165 hp.
 For 1991 this engine, called the 3800 V6, made 170 hp with the addition of Tuned Port Injection.

 This LeSabre was re-introduced in 1991 for the 1992 model year, and was redesigned along the same lines as the previous year's Park Avenue.
-The LeSabre was availabley as a four-door sedan from this point forward until the car was discontinued in 2005.
+The LeSabre was available as a four-door sedan from this point forward until the car was discontinued in 2005.
 The headlights were streamlined with a separated amber turn signal strip wrapping around the lower front fascia.
 The rear fascia featured a wider trunk mouth and lower lift over height to ease loading baggage while the front was smoothed with simplified chrome molding and absent bumperettes.
 The LeSabre also featured GM's plastic body technologies, with high-stress plastic replacing traditional steel in the front fenders.
 The LeSabre's engine from 1992 to 1995 was the 3800 V6 (L27), which produced 170 hp and 225 lb·ft (305 N·m) The 3513 lb (1593 kg) car got 18 mpg (13.1 L/100 km) in the city and 28 mpg (8.4 L/100 km) on the highway, which was slightly better than the 1991 model.
 The car accelerated to 60 mph (97 km/h) in 8.9 seconds and could cover the quarter mile in 16.9 seconds at 80 mph (129 km/h).
 Top speed was electronically limited to 108 mph (173 km/h).